girlbossceo/conduwuit/docs/deploying/generic.md

 [here](../configuration/examples.md#example-systemd-unit-file).
 You may need to change the `ExecStart=` path to where you placed the conduwuit binary.

+On systems where rsyslog is used alongside journald (i.e. Red Hat-based distros and OpenSUSE), put `$EscapeControlCharactersOnReceive off` inside `/etc/rsyslog.conf` to allow color in logs.

 ## Creating the conduwuit configuration file

 Now we need to create the conduwuit's config file in